-I received this email from someone that I have never met.
+I received this email from someone that I had never met.
+I’ve now gotten to know her and she is delightful.
 A physician had recommended my book and here is her story.

 A rough road